ultrawideturbolife/loglytics/README.md

   }

   @override
-  AnalyticsWrapper<LoginSubjects, LoginParameters> get wrapper => LoginAnalytics();
+  LoglyticsWrapper<LoginSubjects, LoginParameters> get wrapper => LoginAnalytics();
 }
 ```

-*Note: As of 0.1.3 Loglytics provides a default implementation for using analytics where you don't necessarily have to implement your own version of a `AnalyticsWrapper`.
+*Note: As of 0.1.3 Loglytics provides a default implementation for using analytics where you don't necessarily have to implement your own version of a `LoglyticsWrapper`.
 To access this default implementation simply use `defaultAnalytics` (instead of `analytics`) anywhere you use the Loglytics mixin.*

 # 🥑 Additional information